 It can be invoked implicitly | It can be invoked explicitly |

-In Java method signature is given the specified format followed by the method name, type, and order of its parameters.
-Exceptions are not considered as a part of the method signature.
+In Java, a method signature is a specified format followed by a method with its type, name, and order of parameters.
+Exceptions are not considered a part of a method signature.

 return-type method name (parameter list)